-One of those "needed necessities" is a foliage/thorn stripper.
+One of those "needed necessities" (in my opinion) is a foliage/thorn stripper.
 While there are several different types, by far my favorite is the acrylic stripper by Chrysal.

 BindIt tape is a product by Oasis.
 It has a stretchy kind of feel to it and adheres to itself with a very tight bond.
 It is not tape . . . but sort of acts like shrink wrap.

 It is waterproof and quickly binds stems into place, allowing you to relax your hand somewhat and not have to hold the stems so tightly.

 The old fashioned method is to used waxed string.
 The wax helps protect delicate flower stems from getting crushed or cut.

 It really does take two, however, since cutting the string when you have your hands full of flowers can be a challenge.

 Ok . . . let's get started.
 Feel free to substitute a mixture of different flowers or greens for a garden look.

 You'll need (adjust for more if you want a larger bouquet):

 Your hand tied bridal bouquet begins by preparing your roses.
 Be sure to clean off your stems, either by using a thorn stripper or your knife.